Contact provider for next date

 Units 3 and 4 – a study score of at least 30 in English (EAL) or at least 25 in English other than EAL.

-Designed for maximum flexibility, this teaching degree allows you to study anytime, anywhere.
+Designed for maximum flexibility, this public relations course allows you to study anytime, anywhere.

 There are 3 teaching periods a year, and you can enrol in 1 to 4 units every period.